jbolns/jbolns/README.md

 - 👋 Hello sexy people, I’m J.
-- 👀 I’m looking to combine knowledge of and experience in analytical roles with some sexy data analysis and manipulation capacities.
+- 👀 I’m looking to combine knowledge of and experience in research and analytics with some sexy data analysis and manipulation capacities.
-- 🌱 To this end, I’m currently polishing my coding skills.
+- 🌱 To this end, I’m currently polishing my technical skills.
 - 💞️ I’m not actively looking to collaborate just yet...
 Soon...
 - 📫 You can contact me here or via social media.